axelniklasson/node-skanetrafiken/README.md

 Skånetrafikens official API documentation can be found [here](http://www.labs.skanetrafiken.se/api.asp) and this wrapper is written for the latest version (v2.2).

 ## Implemented endpoints
-Below are a small set of featured intended to be implemented.
+Below are the implemented endpoints.
 - [x] /querypage.asp
-- [ ] /resultspage.asp
+- [x] /resultspage.asp
 - [x] /querystation.asp
 - [x] /neareststation.asp
 - [x] /stationresults.asp
 - [x] /trafficmeans.asp
 - [ ] /journeypath.asp

+Documentation for this package can be found in the Wiki.

 ## Limitations
 ### XML to JSON conversion
 I am currently using a package called [xml2js](https://www.npmjs.com/package/xml2js) for the conversion between XML and JSON and no other formatting of the data will be provided.
 It is to be used as-is.
-In the future, returning data in XML should also be supported.
+In the future, returning data in XML Should also be supported.

 ## Installation
 This package is published to [npm](https://www.npmjs.com/package/node-skanetrafiken) and can easily be installed using